chathumal93/Flood-Detection-ALOS2-SA/README.md

 # Functionality
-This flood mapping approach gives the user flood water area detection ALOS-2 PALSAR-2 data based on threshold technique and it also capable of getting data from Optemis system which is explained before.
+This flood mapping approach gives the user flood water area detection ALOS-2 PALSAR-2 data based on threshold technique and it also capable of getting data from Optemis system

 Sentinel Asia and Optemis System

 The Sentinel Asia (https://sentinel-asia.org/) is a voluntary basis initiative led by the Asia-Pacific Regional Space Agency Forum (APRSAF) to support disaster management activity Asia-Pacific region by applying the WEB-GIS technology and space-based technology, such as earth observation satellites data.
 When a disaster occurs, all earth observation data (Specially ALOS-2 PALSAR-2 data) will be available to the Value-Adder Organization through this initiative.
 In that case, all the satellite data will be provided for a system called Optemis (https://optemis.sentinel-asia.org/) which, is used to share earth observation data and processed results for Sentinel Asia Members.

-The following script can also be used to acquire ALOS-2 Data from the Optemis system and process it according to the requirement.
+The following scripts can also be used to acquire ALOS-2 Data from the Optemis system and process it according to the requirement.
 (Only post-event data/ Both Pre and Post data)

 Then the flood extraction is carried out according to the instruction of the Flood_Module_ALOS2.py file.
 This file includes the main processing steps such as change image generation, thresholding, majority filtering, and raster polygonization.
 (For both cases : Pre-Post/ Post only)

-# Installation Steps
+# Steps

 1. Install anaconda